 When using OKIE811, follow four easy to help plan your excavation and keep you safe.
 Underground facility owners are dedicated to keeping you safe and to keeping their facilities intact.

 OKIE811 assists both excavators and facility owners in communicating with each other; however, not all facility owners are OKIE811 members and must be contacted separately.
 Oklahoma law requires excavators to notify all facility owners of a pending excavation.
 Based on the OKIE811 list of known underground facility owners in the area provided, the excavator must review and determine if any additional facilities are in the area.
 This can be done with observation of signage, equipment and knowledge of the area.
 If the excavator knows of a facility not listed, they must inform the owner of that facility of a pending excavation.
-There are three (3) ways to contact OKIE811 to request a line locate request: dialing 811 anywhere from the State of Oklahoma, using our website, www.OKIE811.org and downloading our free OKIE811 app from either the Apple or Google Play Store.
+There are two (2) ways to contact OKIE811 to request a line locate request: dialing 811 anywhere from the State of Oklahoma or using our website, www.OKIE811.org.

 Wait the Required Time

-Facility owners receive the locate ticket, take the required steps to mark the facilities and contact the excavator as required during the next 48 hours (excluding Saturdays, Sundays and legal holidays).
+Facility owners receive the locate ticket, take the required steps to mark the facilities and contact the excavator as required during the next 48 hours (excluding the date of notification, Saturdays, Sundays and legal holidays).
 It is important for the excavator to provide OKIE811 with correct contact information, so facility owners can contact them if necessary.

-Excavators should wait the required time (48 hours - excluding Saturdays, Sundays and legal holidays), then inspect the marks and compare the locate ticket from OKIE811 to determine if all facility owners and operators have marked their facilities.
-Contact OKIE811 if 48 hours have passed and a facility owner failed to mark their utilities, so that a second request can be processed and expedited.
+Excavators should wait the required time (48 hours - excluding the date of notification, Saturdays, Sundays and legal holidays), then inspect the marks and compare the locate ticket from OKIE811 to determine if all facility owners and operators have marked their facilities.
+Contact OKIE811 if 3 business days have passed and a facility owner failed to mark their utilities, so that a second request can be processed and expedited.
 Your safety is important and marked facilities should be confirmed prior to excavation.

 Respect the Marks